 None of our executive officers or directors have received any cash compensation for services rendered to us.
-We pay monthly recurring expenses of \$10,000 to an affiliate of our sponsor for office space, administrative and support services.
-Upon completion of the initial business combination or our liquidation, the Company will cease paying these monthly fees.
+We pay monthly recurring expenses of \$10,000 to an affiliate of our Sponsor for office space, administrative and support services.
+Upon completion of the Proposed Business Combination, another Initial Business Combination or our liquidation, the Company will cease paying these monthly fees.

-Our sponsor, executive officers, directors, or any of their respective affiliates, are reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
-Our audit committee will review on a quarterly basis all payments that were made to our sponsor, executive officers, directors and our or their affiliates.
+Our Sponsor, executive officers, directors, or any of their respective affiliates, are reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
+Our audit committee will review on a quarterly basis all payments that were made to our Sponsor, executive officers, directors and our or their affiliates.

-After the completion of our business combination, directors or members of our management team who remain with us may be paid consulting, management or other fees from the combined company.
-All of these fees will be fully disclosed to shareholders, to the extent then known, in the tender offer materials or proxy solicitation materials furnished to our shareholders in connection with a proposed business combination.
+After the completion of the Proposed Business Combination or another Initial Business Combination, directors or members of our management team who remain with us may be paid consulting, management or other fees from the combined company.
+All of these fees will be fully disclosed to shareholders, to the extent then known, in the tender offer materials or proxy solicitation materials furnished to our shareholders in connection with a Proposed Business Combination or such other proposed Initial Business Combination.

-We may not take any action to ensure that members of our management team maintain their positions with us after the consummation of our Initial Business Combination, although it is possible that some or all of our officers and directors may negotiate employment or consulting arrangements to remain with us after the initial business combination.
-The existence or terms of any such employment or consulting arrangements to retain their positions with us may influence our management's motivation in identifying or selecting a target business but we do not believe that the ability of our management to remain with us after the consummation of our Initial Business Combination will be a determining factor in our decision to proceed with any potential business combination.
+We may not take any action to ensure that members of our management team maintain their positions with us after the consummation of the Proposed Business Combination or another Initial Business Combination, although it is possible that some or all of our officers and directors may negotiate employment or consulting arrangements to remain with us after the Proposed Business Combination or another Initial Business Combination.
+The existence or terms of any such employment or consulting arrangements to retain their positions with us may influence our management's motivation in identifying or selecting a target business but we do not believe that the ability of our management to remain with us after the consummation of the Proposed Business Combination or another Initial Business Combination will be a determining factor in our decision to proceed with the Proposed Business Combination or any other potential Initial Business Combination.
 We are not party to any agreements with our officers and directors that provide for benefits upon termination of employment.